cpsievert/cpsievert.github.com/slides/stat226/fall13/0829/index.md

   * Except for this upcoming Monday...
   * The full office hours schedule should be finalized by the end of the week.
 * Any questions about the syllabus, Chapter 1 or Chapter 2?
-  * I don't want to focus too much on Chapters 1-4...things will get much harder!
+  * I don't want to focus too much on Chapters 1-4...time is better spent on the subsequent chapters!

 K-Packs Example
 ========================================================